Most Comprehensive Selenium IDE Tutorial

 Test modification is possible with the new Selenium IDE as the recorded tests (*.side) are stored in a JSON format.
 Furthermore, Selenium IDE also supports editing of test scripts where commands could be inserted, removed, or deleted.
 Thus, if you are well-versed with JSON and minor edits need to be done, you can open the .side file and edit the test script accordingly.
 However, Selenium IDE should be used for editing test scripts where major changes are involved.

 Shown below is an example of editing test scripts in this Selenium IDE tutorial:

 Support for Debugging

 The old Selenium IDE did not have support for debugging test scripts.
-Just like lack of editing scripts, no support for debugging was also considered a deal-breaker for testers who wanted to use the IDE for Selenium test automation.
+The lack of editing scripts and no support for debugging were considered deal-breakers for testers who were interested in using the IDE for Selenium automation testing.